Querying and Accessing a VPC Endpoint

 1. Click Service List and choose Networking > VPC Endpoint.

-On the displayed page, locate the target VPC endpoint by entering a keyword in the search box in the upper right corner:
+On the displayed page, locate the VPC endpoint by entering a keyword in the upper search box:

 1. Select ID or VPC Endpoint Service Name in the filter box.